 Next, analyze your metrics.

-Ahrefs provides a range of information that tells you virtually everything you need to know about your site, what you’re doing correctly, and how to improve.
-Knowing exactly how your web pages are performing in the search engine is crucial if you want to reach your target customers.
+Ahrefs provides a range of information that tells you virtually everything that you need to know about your site, what you’re doing correctly and how to improve.
+Knowing exactly how your web pages are performing in the search engine is crucial, if you want to reach your target customers.

 With the Ahrefs site explorer you can:

-- Explore all your links when you enter your domain name in the box
+- Explore all of your links, when you enter your domain name in the box

-Effective online marketing requires gathering data about users, your site, keywords, competitors, and the latest search engine developments.
-Without all that data, it’d be difficult to improve your search rankings.
+Effective online marketing requires gathering data about users, your site, keywords, competitors and the latest search engine developments.
+Without all of that data, it’d be difficult to improve your search rankings.

 How can you use Ahrefs to learn more about your site and users?

-Step #1: You can use Ahrefs to conduct about three searches without registering, but if you want to have more flexibility, you need to sign up.
+Step #1: You can use Ahrefs to conduct three searches without registering.
+But, if you want to have more flexibility, you need to sign up.
 You’ll find the “REGISTER FREE ACCOUNT” link at the top right.

 Next, follow the simple instructions.
 Fill in your personal details and you’re ready to use the tool.

-Step #2: Explore your links: Once you verify your account and log in, Ahrefs helps you explore the links pointing to your domain, how many links you’ve gained over a period of time, which anchor texts are used, and the authority of the referring sites.
+Step #2: Explore your links: Once you verify your account and log in, Ahrefs helps you to explore the links pointing to your domain, how many links you’ve gained over a period of time, which anchor texts are used and the authority of the referring sites.

 To explore your links, click the “SITE EXPLORER” tab, then plug your site URL into the search box.
 Hit the “search links” button:

-You’ll first see the overview of your URL:
+You’ll first see an overview of your URL:

 Global Rank: The global position of your domain name.

-URL Rating: Your URL’s score based on user trust.
-Just like products, star ratings show the quality of a product – the higher, the better.
+URL Rating: Your URL’s score, based on user trust.
+Just like with products, the star ratings show the quality of your site – the higher, the better.